TelloVilla/Sprinklerz/README.md

 # Sprinklerz

-A Mod to speed up crop growth
+A Minecraft mod to speed up crop growth